How Much Does a Website Cost in New Zealand?

 What you typically get

-- Custom design in Figma or similar, built around your brand
+- Custom Figma design built around your brand

 - Hand-coded development (WordPress with ACF, or Next.js)